PaulChristophel/docker-postgresql/README.md

 - `pgaudit`;
 - the full set of PostgreSQL programs installed by `install-world-bin`.

-PostgreSQL 18 and later are additionally built with the supported libcurl integration.
-Linux distributions that package it also enable liburing.
+PostgreSQL 18 and later are additionally built with libcurl integration.
+Fedora, Rocky Linux, AlmaLinux, and Azure Linux also enable liburing; Photon OS does not currently provide it.

 The default variants deliberately omit the Perl, Python, and Tcl runtimes and their untrusted procedural languages.
 Tags ending in `-untrusted` add